synthetism/email/README.md

 });
 ```

-## 🧠 Unit Architecture
+## Unit Architecture

-SYNET Email follows the Unit Architecture pattern - conscious software components that can teach capabilities to other units and learn from them.
+Email follows the Unit Architecture pattern - conscious software components that can teach capabilities to other units and learn from them.

 ### Basic Unit Usage